Spencer-Easton/Apps-Script-Gmail-Push-Notifications/README.md

 note: I added a initByServiceAccount folder.
 In there you can see an example on how to create the notiofication pub/sub and enroll users in your domain using a service account.

 Some setup notes:
 For this to work you must first publish your script as a draft to the chrome webstore.
-Then in the dev console add your scripts published webapp URL without the trailing '/exec' to APIs & Auth -> Push
+Then in the dev console add your scripts published webapp URL without the trailing '/exec' to API Manager -> Credentials -> Domain Verification

 This uses the Oauth2 Library for authentication:
 MswhXl8fVhTFUH_Q3UOJbXvxhMjh3Sh48